 Keep your eye out for wedding planners that specialize in eco-friendly events.
 Look for caterers and bakers that use locally-sourced, sustainably farmed ingredients and zero-waste production.
 Choose a type of transportation that doesn’t burn too much fuel - like an electric or hybrid car or cute vintage bicycles.
 Having a wedding vendor squad stacked with professionals that care about the environment as much as you do will ensure that all aspects of your big day are as green as possible.

-When it comes to purchasing decorations, gifts and wedding favours, avoid plastic and excessive packaging.
+When it comes to purchasing decorations, confetti, gifts and wedding favours, avoid plastic and excessive packaging.
 All those plastic bags and wrappers can really add up when you’re buying in volume.
-Choose gifts for your guests that are kind to the environment like tree seedlings, natural soaps, seed packets and jars of honey or give charitable wedding favours, instead.
+Choose environmentally-friendly wedding favours for your guests like tree seedlings, natural soaps, seed packets and jars of honey or give charitable wedding favours, instead.

 Keep things intimate

-Intimate weddings are perfect for eco-conscious couples because there are less mouths to feed, less favours to buy, less people to transport from place to place and less waste to produce.
+Intimate weddings are perfect for eco-conscious couples because there are fewer mouths to feed, fewer favours to buy, less people to transport from place to place and less waste to produce.
 Basically, if you’re looking for an excuse to elope or have a small wedding, the environment is a good one.